SofiaIsabelle/Sofias-TravelBuddy-App/README.md

-# Python & DJANGO : Travel Buddy Application
+# Python & DJANGO :
-# Create an Application that allows the logged in user to add his travel plans
+## Sofias-Travel Buddy-App
-# and be able to join other users travel plans.
+### Application that allows the logged in user to add his/her travel plans

-# Sofias-TravelBuddy-App
+### and be able to join in on  other users travel plans.
-# Sofias-TravelBuddy-App
+### Social Networking , planning , and arranging trips and occasions.
-# Sofias-TravelBuddy-App
+### Quick and Simple CRUD app.